home-assistant/developers.home-assistant/docs/add-ons/security.md

 | `manager` | Is for Add-ons that run CLIs and need extended rights |
 | `admin` | Have access to every API call.
 That is the only one they can disable/enable the Add-on protection mode |

+## Codenotary CAS

+You can sign your images and also verify our base image which you build from to provide a full chain of trust.
+This feature us supported by our [Builder](https://github.com/home-assistant/builder) and the [build config](/docs/add-ons/configuration#add-on-extended-build).
+For enable this feature on the Supervisor for your Add-on, you simple need add your email address to the Add-on configuration `codenotary`.

 ## Protection

 Default, all add-ons run in protection enabled mode.
 This mode prevents the add-on from getting any rights on the system.
 If an add-on requires more rights, you can disable this protection via the API add-on options for that add-on.
 But be careful, an add-on with disabled protection can destroy your system!